BimboSolanke/End-to-end-ML-pipeline-for-predicting-recessions-using-yield-curves-and-macroeconomic-analysis/README.md

 ## Repository Structure
-├── data/                    # Raw and processed data files ├── notebooks/               # Jupyter notebooks for analysis ├── src/                     # Python source code
+├── data/                    # Raw and processed data files ├── notebooks/               # Jupyter notebooks for analysis (developed to run automatically while loading all relevant data from the web)
+├── notebooks/               # .py notebook same as jupyter (backup) (developed to run automatically while loading all relevant data from the web)
+├── src/                     # Python source code
 ├── results/                 # Model outputs and visualizations ├── docs/                    # Documentation